 - Uncheck Use a proxy server for your LAN and click on “OK”.

 Run the windows store troubleshooter that automatically detects and fixes some of the basic issues that might be preventing your Store or apps from running – such as lower screen resolution, incorrect security or account settings, etc.

 - Open Windows settings then Update & Security.

 - Select troubleshoot on the left-hand side the click additional troubleshooter link

-- Scroll down to locate windows store, select it and click Run the troubleshooter to allow Windows to check and fix the problems prevent windows store from opening properly.
+- Scroll down to locate the Windows store, select it and click Run the troubleshooter to allow Windows to check and fix the problems prevent the windows store from opening properly.